hkopp/optionpricer/README.md

+#General
-This project of mine should provide a pricing mechanism for financial derivatives.
+This project of mine should provide a pricing mechanism for path-independent financial derivatives.
 Parts of it are inspired by Joshi's "The Concepts and Practice of Mathematical Finance" and "C++ Design Patterns and Derivatives Pricing".

 I provide two pricing mechanisms.
 One via the analytical formulas and a Monte-Carlo pricing scheme which is used for validation.

+#Code organization
+In src/ we have the sources, in include/ the headers.
+The tests are located in test.
+Each unittest is named test_<classname>.

+"make all" compiles everything and runs the tests.
+"make tests" runs the tests.

+#Dependencies
+libboost-test, for running the tests.